opulencephp/docs/orm-data-mappers.md

         ];

         if (!$this->redis->hMset("posts:{$post->getId()}", $hash)) {
-            throw new ORMException("Failed to add post to Redis");
+            throw new OrmException("Failed to add post to Redis");
         }

         // Create an index of post Ids